Can You Give a Baby Up for Adoption Without the Father’s Consent?

 Having the Adoption Conversation

-If you’ve decided that “giving a child up for adoption” is the best choice for you and your baby, you might wonder how to discuss the topic with your baby’s father.
-It could become an emotional conversation for both of you, but having a plan ahead can make it easier to bring up.
+If adoption is the best choice for you and your baby, you might wonder how to discuss the topic with your baby’s father.
+Approaching the subject with him requires careful planning.
+It could become an emotional conversation for both of you, but having a plan can make it easier to bring up.

 Before you talk with him, write your thoughts down on paper or in a note on your phone.
 Then, practice what you plan to say in front of a friend or your adoption coordinator and ask for their feedback.